NBA Rumors: Los Angeles Lakers Eye DeMarcus Cousins, May Need To Part With D’Angelo Russell In Trade

-NBA rumors are swirling that the Los Angeles Lakers are eyeing a possible trade for DeMarcus Cousins to sure up the center position for the long-term.
+NBA rumors are swirling that the Los Angeles Lakers are eyeing a possible trade for DeMarcus Cousins to shore up the center position for the long-term.

 Multiple NBA rumors have suggested that the Los Angeles Lakers are willing to part with significant players in order to obtain the impact player from the Sacramento Kings.
 Forbes is the latest media outlet to offer Lakers fans hope that Los Angeles could land DeMarcus Cousins from the Sacramento Kings, according to a recent report.
 To acquire DeMarcus Cousins, the article suggested the Sacramento Kings would ask for D’Angelo Russell as part of the return package.